 If you are looking for a sci-fi series that, at times, feels very much like a slice of life, Planetes is one you'll want to check out.
 It isn't as flashy as other sci-fi manga, but this makes it unique and refreshing.
 Don't get me wrong, I love a good over-the-top, action-packed story, but Planetes is so good that it doesn't need any gimmicks to stand out.

 Melancholia by Douman Seiman

-Douman Seiman is well-known for The Voynich Hotel, which is one of my favorite horror manga, but he also wrote and illustrated one of my favorite sci-fi manga as well, Melancholia.
-Much like The Voynich Hotel, Melancholia is made up short stories, and while it may seem confusing at first, everything will feel more cohesive by its end.
+Douman Seiman is well-known for The Voynich Hotel, which is one of my favorite ecchi horror manga, but he also wrote and illustrated one of my favorite sci-fi manga as well, Melancholia.
+Much like The Voynich Hotel, Melancholia is made up of short stories, and while it may seem confusing at first, everything will feel more cohesive by its end.
 With an atypical art style and a dark feel, it's one of the most unique titles on this list.

 Melancholia is a bizarre story that combines supernatural and sci-fi elements much like Dandadan does, so if you are a fan of these two genres, it blends them together well.
 Although, since this one is a collection of short stories of sorts, they feel more self-contained.
 That is, at first glance.

 Each story follows a different character(s) and has a different theme from apocalyptic events and talking cats to aliens, so it's a wild ride to say the least.
 It's chock-full of black humor also, which I really enjoy, but the humor in this one is definitely an acquired taste.
 All in all, Melancholia is melancholic as foreshadowed by its name, but it's enjoyable and funny too.

 Terra Formars by Yu Sasuga & Kenichi Tachibana